KChellis/pizzeria/README.md

 ## Description

-_This page allows a user to select the size and all the toppings they'd like_
+_This page allows a user to select the size and all the toppings on any pizzas they'd like to order . kchellis.github.io/pizzeria_

 ### Specs
 | Spec | Input | Output |